magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 ## Does Adobe have a Security Operations Center?

-Although Adobe does not have a Security Operations Center, we do have a security operations process that allows us to engage the right resources to respond to security incidents in real-time.
+Although Adobe Commerce does not have a Security Operations Center, we do have a security operations process that allows us to engage the right resources to respond to security incidents in real-time.
 We also offer 24/7/365 follow-the-sun support.

 You can also get Adobe-related security news and updates from the [Security Center](https://magento.com/security).